 Another disease – Marteiliosis – infects the digestive tissues of mussels and oysters.
 Fortunately, it has not been detected in Lough Foyle, and the Agency wants to reduce the risk of its introduction by strictly regulating seed oyster imports.

-Carpet sea squirt is an invasive species that has been introduced into Lough Foyle.
-It can smother the sea floor, vessels and equipment.
+While not yet recorded in Lough Foyle, Carpet sea squirt is an invasive species that can smother the sea floor, vessels and equipment.
 Other potentially invasive species include slipper limpet, and Chinese mitten crab.
 Furthermore, farmed Pacific oysters can escape from trestle bags and, as the seas warm, these could potentially out-compete native oysters.

 Climate change is affecting the sea’s physical and chemical properties.
 Irish Sea temperatures are projected to warm by 2 to 3°C by 2100, while sea levels around NI could increase by 20 to 100 cm.
 Another consequence of increasing atmospheric CO2 levels is ocean acidification.